-Even if the minimum size criteria is not the guiding criterion, the SWD3-2 does not meet two or more criteria and is therefore not considered to be significant per the UHOP.
-It is recognized that the City of Hamilton has an Urban Woodland Conservation By-Law (14-212) in place, which regulates
+I SWD3-2 does not meet two or more criteria and is therefore not considered to be significant per the UHOP.
+It is recognized that the City of Hamilton has an Urban Woodland Conservation By-Law (14-212) in place, which regulates woodlands greater than 0.2 ha in size.
+Both the CUW communities do not meet the stem density requirements (as outlined within Section 3.3.2).
+The SWD3-2 community does not meet the minimum size criteria.